teamtomo/alnfile/README.md

 ## Attribution

-This implementation is based on the original [cryoet-alignment repository](https://github.com/uermel/cryoet-alignment/blob/main/src/cryoet_alignment/io/aretomo3/aln.py) by **Utz H. Ermel**.
+This implementation has been adapted from a similar reader in [cryoet-alignment repository](https://github.com/uermel/cryoet-alignment/blob/main/src/cryoet_alignment/io/aretomo3/aln.py) by **Utz H. Ermel** (@uermel).

-The original code is licensed under the MIT License.
-This implementation has been adapted and simplified to remove external dependencies and provide a more focused interface for reading AreTomo alignment files.